EVANGELIZING THE WORLD

 WOPC-LP 102.1 FM

-If you're in the Bradenton area, tune in to our local radio station, WOPC-LP 102.1 FM to hear biblical teaching at the top of every hour and classical music.
+If you're in the Bradenton area, tune in to our local radio station, WOPC-LP 102.1 FM to hear biblical and Reformed teaching at the top of every hour from many pastors throughout the world.

 The Great Commission includes only one command: "Make disciples" with three descriptions of how the church is to make disciples: "Going," "baptizing," and "teaching."
 For the church to be faithful to this commission all three of these components need to be properly balanced.
 An over-emphasis on any to the exclusion of others will result in insufficient discipleship.